 Andy Burnett-Dale: This is my task as I don't want to make it too easy for people to drive but it is a behavioural change the business is approaching through their wider environmental agenda.
-Clir John Seto: I have ridden a lot and shared one must be a very confident rider to take some of the ways around Theale.
+Clir John Seto: There is great concern around the safety for cyclists on the A340.
+There are no alternative paths, a hard climb and hard visibility.
+I have ridden the route and one must be a very confident rider to take some of the routes around Theale.
 As part of your feasibility study, what things are being considered as there doesn't seem to be much scope with such narrow roads?